HenriqueNas/EBI-flutter-clean-arch/TDD.md

 ## Organizing Tests

-One way to do this is to create a test directory at the root level of your project, and within that directory create subdirectories that mirror the structure of your /lib directory.
+One way to do this is to create a test directory at the root level of your project, and within that directory create subdirectories that mirror the structure of your `/lib` directory.
-For example, if you have a file at /lib/screens/home_screen.dart, you could create a corresponding test file at /test/screens/home_screen_test.dart.
+For example, if you have a file at `/lib/screens/home_screen.dart`, you could create a corresponding test file at `/test/screens/home_screen_test.dart`.

 Here's an example of what the directory structure might look like:

 ```
 /my_flutter_app
   /lib
-    /screens
-      home_screen.dart
+    /externals
+      /pages
+        home_page.dart
         ...
+    /adapters
       /models
-      user.dart
+        user_model.dart
         ...
   /test
-    /screens
-      home_screen_test.dart
+    /externals
+      /pages
+        home_page.test.dart
         ...
+    /adapters
       /models
-      user_test.dart
+        user_model.test.dart
         ...
 ```

 By organizing the tests in this way, you can easily locate the tests that correspond to specific files in your /lib directory.